 2. RUNNER UP – Marie Veronique C-Therapy Serum

-Marie Veronique makes two different vitamin C serums and after reaching out to the company and speaking with one of their beauticians, they made it clear that this C-Therapy is idea for ultra-sensitive skin.
-This serum doesn’t use an ascorbic acid.
-Instead it contains 4 vitamin C derivatives:
+Marie Veronique makes two different vitamin C serums.
+After reaching out to the company and speaking with one of their beauticians, they made it clear that this C-Therapy formula is ideal for ultra-sensitive skin.

 - Tetrahexyldecyl Ascorbate